Kacper1263/WiFi-ESP-temp-station-with-OTA-updates/README.md

 3. **Upload** new firmware directly over WiFi.

 VS Code with PlatformIO:
-1. ~onnect the ESP32 to your WiFi network - WiFi network must be the same as your computer's network.
+1. Connect the ESP32 to your WiFi network - WiFi network must be the same as your computer's network.
 2. Change the `upload_port` in the `platformio.ini` file to the ESP32's IP address (displayed on startup on the OLED screen).
 3. **Upload** new firmware using the PlatformIO upload button with OTA environment selected.